Vignesh2131/Cook-your-food/README.md

 # Cook-your-food

 It is a recipe website developed using ReactJS.
-This website has recipes of different cuisines and desired recipe can be searched.
+This website has recipes for different types of cuisines.

 ## To run this Website in your VS Code.
 You need to follow certain steps.
 1.Open your terminal and then type<br>